kbroman/ProgrammingNotes/linux_setup_again.md

       Pkg.add("IJulia")
       ```

-      But it's giving a lot of errors.

-      The goal is that when running `jupyter notebook`, can click "New" and the
+      then when running `jupyter notebook`, can click "New" and the
-      options should include "Python 3", "R", and "Julia1.1.1"
+      options should include "Python 3", "R", and "Julia1.11.7"

 56. Mouse acceleration (also want touchpad acceleration, but there
     doesn't seem to be a setting for it):